apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/spring-namespace/mode.en.md

 ## Tips:

 1. For production environments, it is recommended to use cluster mode deployment.
-2. For cluster mode deployment, it is recommended to use `ZooKeeper` registry.
+1. For cluster mode deployment, it is recommended to use `ZooKeeper` registry.

 ## Operating Procedures

-1. Introduce MAVEN dependency
+Import MAVEN dependency

 ```xml
 <dependency>